akulagrawal/Cryptology-ISI-Problems/README.md

 One of the best codebreakers for the Vigenere Cipher: [CodeBreaker](http://www.mygeocachingprofile.com/codebreaker.vigenerecipher.aspx)

-For verification of anser to Q2: [BigModuloCalculator](http://ptrow.com/perl/calculator_bigint.pl)
+For verification of answer to Q2: [BigModuloCalculator](http://ptrow.com/perl/calculator_bigint.pl)